Robin's Review 2017

 The lesson we specifically learned, is that we should do more resilience planning.
 So, over the latter part of 2017, we accelerated our final moves to the cloud, migrating all remaining infrastructure services into cloud offerings.
 As we stand today, we can now say we are a fully cloud-supported business and we believe we can cope with any scenario thrown at us in the future.
 We are already seeing cloud adoption empowering our business, and we have more collaboration tools to make our day-to-day business more effective and efficient.
 While this may not be the right solution for some businesses, we are confident that it will help us to be more productive and support our customers even more effectively.

-Also dominating the headlines in 2017 is GDPR.
+Also dominating the headlines in 2017 is GDPR, and this has specifically impacted email archiving.
 The new EU legislation comes into effect in May 2018, impacting all organisations within the 28 European Countries and any business wishing to trade with Europe.
 Failure to comply will mean potential hefty fines and/or trade restrictions being applied to businesses.

 Over the past 12 months, I have travelled across a dozen countries, presenting on the GDPR topic.
 It is eye opening which countries are taking the challenge seriously and how many jurisdictions outside Europe know very little of the topic and the implications it will have on them when trading with a European data subject and business.
 I was particularly surprised to see that some of our European partners will threaten imprisonment for mild contempt of the privacy legislation.